-- (b) Go to the templates page in the Admin section - (c) Click on the plus icon on the top left - (d) Click on "Import from file" and choose the data_transformation.zip - (e) If this is the first time you are importing the template you do not need to check any of the additional options - (f) Click "Import Template" - 4.
+- (a) Go to the templates page in the Admin section - (b) Click on the plus icon on the top left - (c) Click on "Import from file" and choose the data_transformation.zip - (d) If this is the first time you are importing the template you do not need to check any of the additional options - (e) Click "Import Template" - 2.
 Import the data confidence template. - (a) Locate the data_confidence_invalid_records.zip file.
 You will need the file locally to upload it.
 You can find it in one of two places: